OrderLab/OKLib/README.md

 Record the full path to the ZooKeeper repository (e.g. `/home/chang/zookeeper`), which will be used as input in the next step.

 No need to compile ZooKeeper at this stage.
-Oathkeeper will re-compile the target system during the experiment.
+OKLib will re-compile the target system during the experiment.

 ### 4. Customize configurations to analyze target system